Silinde87/M1-Triple-Triad-FFVIII/README.md

     // Get 5 random unique cards from deck. getRandomCards()

+    // Assist function, checks for duplicated cards in an array.
+Looking for name. isDuplicated(array, card)

     // Remove the card passed as parameter from the player and returns it. removeCardFromHand(card)
 }